Mannuel25/AdditionCalculator/README.md

 # AdditionCalculator
-# Developed a calculator in Python using the Tkinter GUI toolkit.
+A calculator developed using Python and the Tkinter GUI toolkit.